 This Black Pepper Chicken Stir Fry makes a quick crowd pleasing weeknight dinner.
 The crispy chicken and colourful vegetables are tossed in a fiery stir fry sauce then served over steamed rice.

 On busy nights, nothing satisfies like a quick and easy dinner.
 I call them ‘go to’ dinners because I go to them over and over again.
 To qualify they must be delicious, quick to make (45-60 mins), and take very little effort.
-Easy Beef Stir Fry with Snow Peas is always a winner in our house, followed by Sheet Pan Chorizo Sausage and Veggies.
+Easy Beef Stir Fry with Snow Peas is always a winner in our house, followed by Easy Orange Chicken.